 If you would like to be cc’d on the email confirmations to registrants as they occur we can do that.
 Or, you can choose to have a single list provided to you at the end of the registration process.
 Or, both.
 For each registered person you will be provided: Name (first, last), # of children (if applicable), email, cell phone number, and type of vehicle/license #.

-We recommend that you email all final registrants as a reminder on the day or night before the foray.
+We recommend that you email all final registrants as a reminder on the day before the foray.
 We can provide you with an email template of the type of information to include.

 How to Prepare